leongjs98/claimsy/README.md

    `pip install -r requirements.txt`

+   If you are installing any other dependencies, make sure to include them into `requirements.txt`

+   `pip freeze > requirements.txt`

 4. Create your own `.env` (for database and Gemini API)

 5. Create `claimsy` database if you haven't.